WhiteRabbitSystems/terraform-provider-stripe/docs/resources/subscription_item.md

 - `created` (Number) Time at which the object was created.
 Measured in seconds since the Unix epoch.
 - `id` (String) Unique identifier for the object.
 - `object` (String) String representing the object's type.
 Objects of the same type share the same value.

+<a id="nestedblock--discounts"></a>
+### Nested Schema for `discounts`

+Optional:

+- `coupon` (String)
+- `discount` (String)
+- `promotion_code` (String) The promotion code applied to create this discount.

+Read-Only:

+- `checkout_session` (String) The Checkout session that this coupon is applied to, if it is applied to a particular session in payment mode.
+Will not be present for subscription mode.
+- `customer` (String) The ID of the customer associated with this discount.
+- `end` (Number) If the coupon has a duration of `repeating`, the date that this discount will end.
+If the coupon has a duration of `once` or `forever`, this attribute will be null.
+- `id` (String) The ID of the discount object.
+Discounts cannot be fetched by ID.
+Use `expand[]=discounts` in API calls to expand discount IDs in an array.
+- `invoice` (String) The invoice that the discount's coupon was applied to, if it was applied directly to a particular invoice.
+- `invoice_item` (String) The invoice item `id` (or invoice line item `id` for invoice line items of type='subscription') that the discount's coupon was applied to, if it was applied directly to a particular invoice item or invoice line item.
+- `object` (String) String representing the object's type.
+Objects of the same type share the same value.
+- `start` (Number) Date that the coupon was applied.
+- `subscription` (String) The subscription that this coupon is applied to, if it is applied to a particular subscription.
+- `subscription_item` (String) The subscription item that this coupon is applied to, if it is applied to a particular subscription item.